Georeactor/georeactor-blog/posts/hk-1.md

 I recently spent 17 hours in Hong Kong in between my flights from Chicago and onward to Indonesia.
 If this were my first visit then it would be totally insufficient, but for me this was an interesting challenge to adjust to the timezone, fit in a couple of new locations, and come back to the airport refreshed.

 Kwun Tong is a former industrial area in the eastern part of Kowloon.
 The area is getting some new development, but you still see some auto repair stuff and not many restaurants open mornings or late-night.
-To and from the airport you want to do A29 bus (more on that later).
+To and from the airport you want to do A29 double-decker bus (more on that later).

 My main goal was to visit the Kowloon Walled City Park, plus I wanted to either hike in a natural location (Devil's Peak) or "hike" through the city on the way to the Walled City.
 Because of misty weather and time constraints, I used Google Maps to find an interesting route through the city.